-- Tomato Paste: Another item I generally don’t pay for – keep it in a Ziploc bag in your freezer and thaw for a few minutes if you need to.
+- Tomato Paste: Another item I generally don’t pay for with coupons and sales – keep it in a Ziploc bag in your freezer and thaw for a few minutes to use.
 Cost 0

 - Other ingredients: I alway use coupons and watch for sales for condiments – the other ingredients are really nominal in such small amounts.
 Look for Asian ingredients like the Chili Sauce to on sale after New Years when the Chinese New Year is approaching.
 Vinegar is often on sale around Easter and during the summer.